renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 > We say upper bound because in a type hierarchy diagram, a type is usually positioned lower than its supertypes (like in the one we showed earlier of the Ceylon type hierarchy).
-So, when you want to express that a generic container requires that all the elements it holds should be of a type which is a subyptes of some type `A`, you can say more concisely that the upper bound of the type parameter of the container is `A`.
+So, when you want to express that a generic container requires that all the elements it holds should be of a type which is a subtype of some type `A`, you can say more concisely that the upper bound of the type parameter of the container is `A`.

 This is necessary for any sort function to work because to be able to sort a list, you must be able to compare